clinicedc/.github/profile/README.md

 Projects that use the EDC
 -------------------------
-Recent examples of EDC's using this codebase:
+Recent examples of international clinical trials that use this codebase for their data management solution:

 INTECOMM
 --------